hashicorp/terraform-provider-google/website/docs/r/healthcare_fhir_store.html.markdown

   resource is a recursive structure; when the depth is 2, the CodeSystem table will have a column called concept.concept but not concept.concept.concept.
 If not specified or set to 0, the server will use the default value 2.
 The maximum depth allowed is 5.

+<a name="nested_notification_configs"></a>The `notification_configs` block supports:

+* `pubsub_topic` -
+  (Required)
+  The Cloud Pub/Sub topic that notifications of changes are published on.
+Supplied by the client.
+  PubsubMessage.Data will contain the resource name.
+PubsubMessage.MessageId is the ID of this message.
+  It is guaranteed to be unique within the topic.
+PubsubMessage.PublishTime is the time at which the message was published.
+Notifications are only sent if the topic is non-empty.
+Topic names must be scoped to a project. service-PROJECT_NUMBER@gcp-sa-healthcare.iam.gserviceaccount.com must have publisher permissions on the given Cloud Pub/Sub topic.
+Not having adequate permissions will cause the calls that send notifications to fail.

+* `send_full_resource` -
+  (Optional)
+  Whether to send full FHIR resource to this Pub/Sub topic for Create and Update operation.
+  Note that setting this to true does not guarantee that all resources will be sent in the format of full FHIR resource.
+When a resource change is too large or during heavy traffic, only the resource name will be sent.
+Clients should always check the "payloadType" label from a Pub/Sub message to determine whether it needs to fetch the full resource as a separate operation.

 ## Attributes Reference